 - Center In Page: center the page in the paper.
 No effect if the pages in a document are larger than the paper they are being printed on. - Shrink To Margins: shrink pages so that they fit in the paper.
 No effect if the pages in a document are smaller than the paper they are being printed on. - Expand To Margins: expand pages to fill the paper they are being printed on.
-No effect if the pages in a document are larger than the paper they are being printed on. - Print Comments: print annotations when sending PDF content to the printer.
+No effect if the pages in a document are larger than the paper they are being printed on. - Scale: Sets a custom scale to the document when printing.
+This option is only available when Shrink to Margins or Expand to Margins are not selected.